galatolofederico/cidl2324/README.md

 # Computational Intelligence and Deep Learning 🧠🤖

+> 📢 Please review the ["Questions you must know the answers to before attending the exam"](./questions.md) document.
+This critical resource contains key questions that are crucial for your success in the exam.

 Welcome to the official repository for the course [Computational Intelligence and Deep Learning](https://esami.unipi.it/programma.php?c=61134&aa=2023&docente=GALATOLO&insegnamento=&sd=0).

 This repository serves as a comprehensive resource hub, providing you with essential slides, materials, and collaborative code developed during lectures